Alqueraf/Alqueraf/README.md

 ---
 With ❤️ from Barcelona.

-*This site is auto-generated with new content every day*.
+*This site is auto-generated when new content is available*.

+<a href="https://github.com/Alqueraf/Alqueraf">Check the Source Code!</a>